 The Breakdown By Subscription

-Unlike Spotify, Apple Music doesn't have a free subscription, which accounts for its higher per-play rate ($0.0076 per stream as of early 2021).
+Unlike Spotify, Apple Music doesn’t have a free subscription model; this helps account for its higher per-play rate ($0.0076 per stream as of early 2021).
 Apple also offers an elevated payout for mechanical publishing, which is good news for songwriters.
-Apple has also increased its payout per stream from last year, when it paid $0.0064.
-As of late 2019, Apple is paying $0.00735 per stream.